danwing/cidfi/draft-wing-cidfi.md

 # Topology Change {#topology}

-When topology changes (such as switching to a backup WAN connection, or such as switching from Wi-Fi to 5G), the QUIC server will consider this a connection migration and will issue a PATH_CHALLENGE.
+When topology changes the client will transmit from a new IP address -- such as switching to a backup WAN connection, or such as switching from Wi-Fi to 5G.
+If using QUIC, QUIC server will consider this a connection migration and will issue a PATH_CHALLENGE.
+If the client is aware of the topology change (such as attaching to a different network), the client would also change its QUIC Destination CID ({{Section 9 of QUIC}}).

-If the CIDFI-aware client is otherwise unaware of a topology change and receives a PATH_CHALLENGE then the CIDFI-aware client SHOULD re-discover its CIDFI network elements {{discovery}}.
+If the QUIC CIDFI-aware client is otherwise unaware of a topology change and receives a QUIC PATH_CHALLENGE then the CIDFI-aware client SHOULD re-discover its CIDFI network elements {{discovery}}.
 If that set of network elements differs from the previous set, the client SHOULD continue with normal CIDFI processing.

+> todo: include discussion of {{DTLS-CID}} client and discussion of its ICE interaction, if any?

 # Details of Metadata Exchanged {#metadata-exchanged}